 International Summer Program: Identity-Based Conflict Resolution - Overview

-Synopsis: This interdisciplinary four-week program (July 6 – August 3, 2017) - that was awarded a special scholarship from the Israeli national Council for Higher Education - offers 10 academic credits (five courses, taught in English, including an internship in NGOs and think tanks).
-Students receive a certificate of participation upon completion of all five courses (issued by the University’s Program on Conflict Resolution, Management and Negotiation).
+Synopsis: This interdisciplinary four-week program (July 6 – August 3, 2017) - that was awarded a special scholarship from the Israeli national Council for Higher Education - offers 8 academic credits (four courses, taught in English).
+Students receive a certificate of participation upon completion of all courses (issued by the University’s Program on Conflict Resolution, Management and Negotiation).
 The M.A. level academic credits can be recognized in conjunction with the policy of the students' home universities.
-The program provides - through on-site experiential and traditional learning - theoretical insights and practical training.
+The program provides - through on-site experiential and traditional learning - theoretical and practical insights.
 Individual courses (6 days each) can also be taken.
 Admission is open to holders of undergraduate and graduate degrees as well as current advanced undergraduate students and current graduate students.
 Our participants come from all disciplines in the social sciences and the humanities (including conflict resolution practitioners, as well as the general public).
-The summer program operates joint programs with Onward and Pardes - see below.
-It is operated by the Conflict Resolution, Management and Negotiation Graduate Program at Bar-Ilan University.
+The summer program is operated by the Conflict Resolution, Management and Negotiation Graduate Program at Bar-Ilan University.
 For inquiries contact us.

 The program examines interpersonal level, national and international conflicts with a focus on identity-based conflicts and a particular emphasis on conflicts found in Israel.
-The participants come from diverse backgrounds and the program consists of seminars, workshops, simulations, guest lectures, and an internship course.
-The program provides theoretical insights and practical training in conflict resolution.
+The participants come from diverse backgrounds and the program consists of seminars, workshops, simulations, films and guest lectures.
 This is an interdisciplinary program that deals with our subjects from a variety of perspectives, including law, psychology, religion and culture.
 The program also includes various social events such as receptions, meetings with Israeli Jewish/Muslim students and other cultural activities.
-Upon completion of the complete program (5 courses), a certificate of participation is awarded by the University’s Program on Conflict Management, Resolution and Negotiations.
+Upon completion of the complete program (4 courses), a certificate of participation is awarded by the University’s Program on Conflict Management, Resolution and Negotiations.
 Students can request an official university transcript of their graduate level courses and grades for transfer to other institutions.

 Why the Conflict Resolution Program at Bar-Ilan University?